Better Language Models Exhibit Higher Visual Alignment: LLMs for General-Purpose VLMs

+We propose integrating LLMs into a CLIP-like framework through ``\textbf{Share}d Vision-Language-\textbf{Lock}ed Tuning`` (\methodname{}), extending the architecture and training setup introduced in Section \ref{sec:methodology_sec}.
+As illustrated in Figure \ref{fig:model-schematic}, this design places a LLM at the core of the model and maps its expressive representations into the feature space of a frozen vision model.
+If not noted otherwise, Llama-3 8B \citep{dubey2024llama} and DINOv2-L \citep{oquab_dinov2_2023} are used as frozen backbones.
+Given the greater availability of training data compared to the strict zero-shot setting, we expand the projection network $\textbf{p}_\text{txt}(\cdot)$ applied on top of the frozen language features to four layers with a hidden dimension of $4096$.
+The additional parameters, combined with ReLU activations between layers, enhance \methodname{}’s ability to capture complex, non-linear cross-modal correspondences.
+Additionally, the maximum number of optimization steps is increased to 5000.

-\paragraph{Datasets.} Our investigation focuses on minimizing the amount of paired data required and explores how unimodal embeddings can drive robust multimodal performance with minimal supervision and alignment.
-As a result, our evaluation is limited to comparably small paired datasets. \textbf{COCO Captions.} Containing human annotations for around 80k images, COCO Captions \citep{chen2015microsoftcococaptionsdata} is a small but high-quality multimodal dataset.
-As multiple captions per image are available, a random caption is sampled during each iteration. \textbf{CC3M.} The Conceptual Captions dataset \citep{sharma-conceptual-captions-2018} was built by scraping image-alt-text pairs from websites, applying filters to remove noisy or mismatched data.
-Due to expired links, our version of CC3M contains around 2.8M image-text pairs.
-We also use a smaller subset filtered for more balanced concept coverage for the LLaVA VLM \citep{liu_visual_2023}. \textbf{CC12M.} Expanding the scale and diversity of CC3M, CC12M \citep{changpinyo_CC12M_2021} is the largest dataset used to train and evaluate our model, offering insights into performance at higher data scales.
-Our dataset version contains approximately 8.5M image-text pairs.
+\paragraph{Datasets.} Our investigation focuses on leveraging LLMs with minimal additional paired data and explores how unimodal embeddings can drive robust multimodal performance with minimal supervision and alignment.
+As a result, our evaluation is limited to comparably small paired datasets. \textbf{COCO Captions.} COCO Captions \citep{chen2015microsoftcococaptionsdata} contains 83k images with multiple human-written captions per image, from which we randomly sample during training. \textbf{CC3M.} Conceptual Captions \citep{sharma-conceptual-captions-2018} comprises 2.8M filtered web-scraped image-alt-text pairs.
+We also utilize a smaller subset with more balanced concept coverage designed for LLaVA \citep{liu_visual_2023}. \textbf{CC12M.} CC12M \citep{changpinyo_CC12M_2021} expands CC3M by 12M image-text pairs, enabling evaluation at larger scales.
+Due to expired links, our version contains about 8.5M samples.
+If not noted otherwise, CC3M is used to compare design choices.